 Emily is an associate with Miller Barondess, LLP.
-Emily is a business litigator with experience representing clients in a variety of complex litigation matters in state and federal court, including entertainment, lender liability, bankruptcy, false advertising, and other business actions.
+She is a business litigator with experience representing clients in a variety of complex litigation matters in state and federal court, including entertainment, lender liability, bankruptcy, false advertising, and other business actions.
 Emily also has a strong labor and employment practice and has helped both private and public employers resolve lawsuits involving allegations of discrimination and harassment, wage and hour issues, and collective bargaining agreement disputes—whether via litigation, arbitration, private mediation, or pre-litigation negotiations.

 - Represents a water treatment company in a Lanham Act false advertising lawsuit.